Don Beebe

-Donald Lee Beebe (born December 18, 1964) is an American football former wide receiver and coach who is the head football coach at Aurora University.
+Donald Lee Beebe (born December 18, 1964) is an American football coach and former wide receiver who is the head football coach for the Aurora Spartans.
 He previously played in the National Football League (NFL) for nine seasons, primarily with the Buffalo Bills.
-In addition to his six seasons with the Bills, who selected him in the third round of the 1989 NFL Draft, he was a member of the Carolina Panthers during their inaugural season and played for the Green Bay Packers in his last two seasons.
+In addition to his six seasons with the Bills, who selected him in the third round of the 1989 NFL draft, he was a member of the Carolina Panthers during their inaugural season and played for the Green Bay Packers in his last two seasons.

 A member of the Bills teams that lost four consecutive Super Bowls, Beebe achieved recognition for preventing an opposing touchdown by forcing a fumble in Super Bowl XXVII, despite the Bills facing an insurmountable deficit.
-He made two further Super Bowl appearances with the Packers and was part of the team that won Super Bowl XXXI over the New England Patriots.
-Beebe pursued a coaching career after his retirement and was hired as Aurora's head football coach in 2019.
+He made two further Super Bowl appearances with the Packers and was part of the team winning Super Bowl XXXI.
+Beebe pursued a coaching career after retirement and was hired as Aurora's head football coach in 2019.

-Early years
+Early life

 Beebe is one of five children of Don and Barb Beebe.
 He attended Kaneland High School in Maple Park, Illinois where he lettered in basketball, track and football, graduating in 1983.
 After attending Western Illinois University, he transferred to Chadron State College in Nebraska, where he set several school football records his senior year and ran a 6.3 60-yard dash on the indoor track team.

 In his sole season with Chadron State, Beebe caught 49 passes for 906 yards and rushed 10 times for 81.
 He became the first player in school history to score a touchdown in every game, while also setting single-season school records for most all-purpose yards (1,661), points scored (90), and touchdowns (15).
 In 2000, Beebe was inducted into Chadron State's athletic hall of fame.

 As of 2020, he still holds the following Chadron State football records: